 - Pointed, Eyebrow & Onion Arches

-- Dovecotes – bird houses built into turrets for doves or pigeons
+- Dovecotes – bird houses built into turrets or gablesfor doves or pigeons

 - Jerkinhead Gables